걷다 보니 당신의 마음 속이네: 구명선

 The spellbinding girls/women illuminate the darkness elegantly and glamorously.
 They exist like immaterial spirits instead of bodies with tangible forms.
 Their faint faces, like those in an age-old black-and-white photo, create a gloomy day ambiance.
 Their bodies are slightly distorted and generate certain feelings together with their eyes and lights.
 This light that highlights the surreal quality of Ku's drawings is used to create the theatrical effect, used in flashes in the eyes often seen in exaggerated eyes of female characters in romance comics.
 The light is also represented as something well-mixed with things that objects in the drawings lack (shadows, darkness).
 The light and darkness mingle together to create a world.

-Then you realize that the faces of the girls/women are merely masks.
-The empty eyes.
-Where have the eyes gone?
-Eyes have their own identity as physical substances.
-They are things that make a person unique.
-Eyes are also something that cannot be replaced.
-Sometimes they are replaced with tears and flashes of light.
-In Ku's drawings, intense lights instruct something in place of the eyes.
-It is true that you can read people's feelings by looking at their eyes, but they also "hide true feelings with countless possibilities for interpreting their meaning" (Suh Dongwook).
 The young women in Ku's drawings all have large eyes, but they are obscure eyes.
 They are so deep you cannot interpret the accurate meaning.
 It is just impossible to figure out the underlying feeling because so many intense, undulating emotions are tangled within.
 For me, people's eyes represent a "void" that you cannot fathom the depth nor decipher the meaning of.
 This is why people's eyes are a maze.
 The women in Ku's drawings emanate delicate emotions and mentalities that are unmeasurable and unfathomable through their eyes/lights.
 They are such eyes and hearts that language cannot define or reenact.
 Those eyes are unusually big, long, and without pupils, manifesting themselves through light.
 As such, they just shimmer for a fleeting moment.
 Ku intends to draw such eyes.
 Eyes that evoke and remember a slew of memories and baffling feelings, those puzzling eyes.
 They bring our eyes to reach the horizon we never knew existed before.

 Monthly Art, December 2016